 Learn how to develop applications with Visual Basic.Antony Peel

 The first time at anything is always complicated, therefore, having the right tools in each situation will make things a lot easier, also when it comes to programming and developing your own projects.
-If you are a beginner programmer or developer and you want to use the popular Visual Basic language you have a tool by Microsoft available called Visual Basic 2012 Express, with which you will be able to create your applications using the renowned programming language.
+If you're a beginner programmer or developer and you want to use the popular Visual Basic language you have a tool by Microsoft available called Visual Basic 2012 Express, with which you'll be able to create your applications using the renowned programming language.

 A pack of simple, entertaining and easy-to-learn tools.